Gdarthsid/QuITO-Version-1/examples/Bryson Denham/README.md

 % Display cost (objective) values options.print.cost = 1;
 ```
-The plotting setting is specified:
+The plotting setting is specified as:
 ```matlab
 % 0: Do not plot
 % 1: Plot only action trajectory